techjay-c/tp/docs/DeveloperGuide.md

 The `filter-patient` command in ToothTracker provides users with a more refined search functionality, allowing them to filter patient records based on specific criteria beyond just `PATIENT_ID` or name-related keywords.
-This feature offers a versatile and detailed search capability for users who require precise results from the dentist records database.
+This feature offers a versatile and detailed search capability for users who require precise results from the patient records database.

-The activity diagram for filtering dentists is illustrated as follows:
+The activity diagram for filtering patients is illustrated as follows:

 ![FilterPatientActivityDiagram](images/FilterPatientActivityDiagram.png)

-This sequence diagram shows the interactions between the various components during the execution of the `filter-dentist` command:
+This sequence diagram shows the interactions between the various components during the execution of the `filter-patient` command:

 ![FilterPatientSequenceDiagram](images/FilterPatientSequenceDiagram.png)